 - Rauwolscine – To accelerate fat-loss

 As well as several other clinically dosed ingredients which will make you perform at your best, burn more fat, and preserve as much muscle as possible.

 It really is the ultimate supplement stack for fasted cardio!

 A common misconception about fasted cardio is that it must be performed first thing in the morning.

 Most people find it easier to train fasted in the morning because they haven’t eaten for 7-8 hours at least and don’t necessarily feel hungry yet.

 However, you can still eat breakfast and train fasted later in the day.
 It just might be a little unbearable for some who are used to eating shortly before lifting.

-Personally, I get hungry after 2-3 hours , irritability and on-edge after 4-5 hours.
-So, if i do train fasted, it’s going to be first thing in the morning.
+Personally, I get hungry after 2-3 hours and a little irritable after 4-5 hours.
+So, if i do fasted cardio, it’s going to be first thing in the morning.